Local entropy theory and descriptive complexity: Complexity of mixing systems with CPE

 \section{Complexity of mixing systems with CPE}

-In this section we will prove the main result of the paper, that is, we will show that the set of all mixing TDSs having CPE on a Cantor space is a coanalytic set that is not Borel.
+In this section, we will prove the main result of the paper, that is, we will show that the set of all mixing TDSs having CPE on a Cantor space is a coanalytic set that is not Borel.
 First we give a brief summary of the outline of the proof.

-Let $C eq [0,1]$ be the Cantor set, and $\Kcal$ be the collection of compact subsets of $(0,1) \cap C$.
+Let $C \subseteq [0,1]$ be the Cantor set, and $\Kcal$ be the collection of compact subsets of $(0,1) \cap C$.
 For each $A \in \Kcal$, we will construct a mixing TDS $(X_A,T_A)$, so that $(X_A,T_A)$ has CPE if and only if $A$ is countable.
 Moreover, $X_A$ will be homeomorphic to the Cantor set for all $A \in \K $.
-Although, this assignment, $\Kcal\rightarrow \textup{TDS}(C)$, is rather natural, it seems not to be Borel.
+Although, this assignment, $\Kcal\rightarrow \textup{TDS}(C)$, is rather natural, it does not seems be Borel.
 Hence, we will rely on the rank method to prove that the collection of mixing maps having CPE is not Borel, i.e., we will show that for each countable ordinal $\alpha$ there is system $(X_A,T_A)$ having CPE so that the entropy rank of $(X_A,T_A)$ is greater than $\alpha$.
-(If the assignment was Borel we would get coanalytic complete.)
+(If the assignment was Borel we would get complete coanalytic.)

 The construction of $(X_A,T_A)$, $A \in \K$, is rather intricate and involved.
 It will be carried out in two parts.
-In Section~\ref{topcon}, we will construct, for each $A \in \K$, $(Y_A, R_A, B_A)$ so that $(Y_A, R_A)$ is a topological dynamical system and $B_A eq Y_A^2$ is closed; moreover, it will have the property that $\Gamma^{\infty} (B_A) = Y_A ^2$ if and only if $A$ is countable.
+In Section~\ref{topcon}, we will construct, for each $A \in \K$, $(Y_A, R_A, B_A)$ so that $(Y_A, R_A)$ is a topological dynamical system and $B_A \subseteq Y_A^2$ is closed; moreover, it will have the property that $\Gamma^{\infty} (B_A) = Y_A ^2$ if and only if $A$ is countable.
 In addition, we will show that for each countable ordinal $\alpha$ there is a set $A \in \K$ so that the $\Gamma$-rank of $B_A$ is greater than $\alpha$.

 In Section~\ref{sec:2}, we will transform $(Y_A, R_A, B_A)$ to a mixing TDS having CPE $(X_A,T_A)$, so that $B_A$ leads to the entropy set of $T_A$ in a natural way, i.e., $\Gamma ^{\infty} (B_A) = Y_A^2$ if and only $\Gamma ^{\infty} ((E(X_A,T_A)) = X_A^2$, yielding that the $\Gamma$-rank of $B_A$ is the same as the entropy rank of $(X_A,T_A)$ whenever $A \in \K$ is countable.
 We also show in this section that $X_A$ is a Cantor space.
 Finally, putting it all together we will arrive at our main result.